A Survivor’s Story: 7 Things I Learned from Teen Depression

 Franciscan Children’s, in partnership with McLean Hospital, is the premier provider of pediatric mental health care to children and adolescents experiencing social, emotional, or mental health challenges.
 The Child and Adolescent Inpatient Mental Health Program at Franciscan Children’s is a place for children in mental health crisis, offering expert crisis stabilization, assessment, and treatment to provide kids with the care and tools they need, so they can reach their fullest potential and live their best life.

 If you think your child might be displaying signs of a mental health problem, please call 617-779-1566 to be connected with the Franciscan Children’s Mental Health Resource Line.
-For more information or to learn more about the programs Franciscan Children’s has to offer, please call 617-254-3800 or visit franciscanchildrens.org.This post is a sponsored collaboration between Franciscan Children's and Boston magazine's advertising department.
+For more information or to learn more about the programs Franciscan Children’s has to offer, please call 617-254-3800 or visit franciscanchildrens.org.This is a paid partnership between Franciscan Children's and Boston Magazine's City/Studio